mahmoodhamdi/daily_challenge/README.md

 ### Solution Explanation

-To find the length of the longest palindrome that can be built with the given string `s`, we need to consider the frequencies of each character:
+To find the

-1. **Character
+ length of the longest palindrome that can be built with the letters of the string `s`, we can use the following approach:

- Frequency Count**:
+1. **Frequency Count**:
    - Use a map to count the frequency of each character in the string `s`.

 2. **Count Odd Frequencies**: